Why Gatsby and Contentful Work Well Together

 Hero image for 'Why Gatsby and Contentful Work Well Together.'
 Image by Ivan Bandura.

 Contentful provides structured content through an API.
-Gatsby pulls that content into a build, creates a GraphQL data layer, renders React pages, and produces static files that are fast to serve.
-Editors get a proper CMS.
-Users get static pages.
-Developers get components and data queries that fit together neatly.
+Gatsby pulls that content into a build, creates a GraphQL data layer, renders React pages and outputs static files.
+Editors get a CMS.
+Users get fast pages.
+Developers get a component model and data queries that can be reasoned about.

-Contentful works best when the content model is thought through.
+Contentful works best when the content model is designed properly.

 Instead of treating every page as one blob of HTML, a project can model: